ut33/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?** I used two 10K resistors for a total of 20K

 **e.
-What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)** Both are logarithimic though the in the photocell's case a linear approximation would also work well.

 ### 2. Accelerometer